theobytes/smartblog/content/blog/what-is-cloud-computing.md

   the services you want to use to a cloud provider and you connect to those services over a network.
 ---
 Cloud Computing is the on-demand delivery of computing services or resources over a network, the internet mostly.
-These services ranges from servers to networking functions.
+These services range from servers to networking functions.
 A company can build it's own cloud infrastructure or use the infrastructure of a paid provider such as Amazon AWS or Azure.

 Cloud computing can generally be viewed as a data centers available to users over the internet.